Download this solution card for an overview of the Power Sensors and Meters available from Anritsu. P/N: 11410-00558

 The Power Sensor Declaration of Conformity is a special document issued by Anritsu to state that the product meets all of the applicable legislation and European directives.
 P/N: 10101-00008

-The MA24208A and MA24218A Universal USB Power sensors are designed to provide accurate average power measurements from 10 MHz to 8 GHz and 18 GHz, respectively, over 80 dB of dynamic range.
-The sensors employ a patented “triple path” architecture that provides True-RMS measurements over the entire frequency and dynamic range (similar to thermal sensors), enabling users to make highly accurate average power measurements for CW, multi-tone, and digitally modulated signals up to 18 GHz.
+The MA24108A, MA24118A and MA24126A USB Power sensors are designed to provide accurate average power measurements from 10 MHz to 26 GHz over 60 dB of dynamic range.
+The sensors employ a "dual path" architecture that

 This Measurement Guide documents the Power Meter and the High Accuracy Power Meter for the following Anritsu instruments: BTS Master, Site Master, Spectrum Master, and Cell Master.